Open letter to Canadian Horizons, the Stewart Group and other developers.

 Canadian Horizons has created another development in Penticton, Sendero Canyon, where the developer made a profit.
 Now they have an opportunity to give back to the community.
 Seeing the opposition against the development west and north of the Campbell Mountain landfill is increasing, I would like to suggest another use for this land.

 Leave the current zoning as is and work with it.
-This land could be sold to the Nature Trust or other conservation organization, to create an eco-tourism destination.
+This land could be sold to the Land Conservancy of BC (TLC) or BC Parks Foundation Nature Trust or other conservation organizations to create an eco-tourism destination.
 This could include the following:

 · Designate the Thompson Okanagan Tourism region as part of an international Biosphere Reservation designation.
 This could be Penticton’s contribution to nature conservation above the Naramata Bench, (https://www.totabc.org/biosphere-commitment) bringing international accreditation.
 As such the Spiller Block could become a satellite of the future South Okanagan National Park, where birds, mammals, and insects can leapfrog to, increasing their chance to find habitat year-round.